-An over-supply of drybulk carrier capacity relative to the demand for it may lead to reductions in charter rates and profitability and may require us to raise additional capital in order to remain compliant with our loan covenants and affect our ability to pay dividends or redeem preferred stock in the future.
+An over-supply of drybulk carrier capacity relative to the demand for it may lead to reductions in charter rates and profitability and may require us to raise additional capital in order to remain compliant with our loan covenants and affect our ability to pay dividends in the future.

-The market supply of drybulk carriers has been increasing.
+The market supply of drybulk carriers has increased in the last few years.
 Although, the number of drybulk vessels on order is at a historically low level, it can quickly increase if multiple orders by industry participants and outside investors are placed.
 Expressed as percentage of the fleet, the drybulk orderbook reached a historically high level of more than 80% in November 2008 from a level of 25% of the fleet two years before.
 When the majority of the orderbook was delivered following the financial crisis of 2008, the resulting oversupply negatively affected the market charter rates.
 Ordering sprees of lesser magnitude occurred also in 2014 and 2018, with the orderbook to fleet ratio reaching 25% and 12%, respectively.
 Despite a number of order cancellations, delivery delays and an increased scrapping rate for drybulk vessels during 2015 and 2016, charter rates were also negatively influenced.
 In 2017 drybulk scrapping rates halved year on year, returning to their five-year average and, in 2018, scrapping of the world drybulk fleet declined significantly, 70% year on year to 4.4 million dwt.
-In 2019 scrapping rates increased by about 76% to 7.8 million dwt, followed by a precipitous 89% increase year on year to 14.87 million dwt in 2020 as a result of lower charter rates.
+In 2019 scrapping rates increased by about 76% to 7.8 million dwt, followed by a precipitous 95% increase year on year to 15.3 million dwt in 2020 as a result of lower charter rates.
+In 2021, scrapping dropped by 66% year on year to 5.19 million dwt, as the market improved.
+In 2020, fleet growth stood at 4% year on year, with a slight decline in 2021 to 3.8%.
+It has since declined to 3.6% in 2022 and, according to industry sources, is projected to decline even further in 2022 (2.0%) and 2023 (0.2%) year on year.
 In general, if the number of new ships delivered exceeds the number of vessels being scrapped and lost, vessel capacity will increase.
 If the supply of vessel capacity increases but the demand for vessel capacity does not increase correspondingly, charter rates and vessel values could materially decline.
-As of March 31, 2021, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 919.15 million dwt with another 51.4 million dwt, or about 5.6% of the present fleet capacity, on order.
-While the orderbook has been at historically low levels, the lingering effects of oversupply in the past years may have a negative impact on charter rates.
+As of March 31, 2022, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 952.24 million dwt with another 63.1 million dwt, or about 6.62% of the present fleet capacity, on order.
+Despite the orderbook being at historically low levels, a sudden drop in demand for dry bulk commodity products may have a negative impact on charter rates.